github/freno/doc/high-availability.md

 The following depicts a possible setup to provide with `freno` high availability:

 - `3` or `5` (say `n`) `freno` nodes.
-- All nodes to have similar config.
-Config's `"RaftNodes"` to list all `n` nodes (including the local node).
+- On each node, configure `"RaftNodes"` to list all `n` nodes (this includes the local node).
 Use IP addresses.
   - What we get: `n` nodes talking to each other, one of them becoming _leader_.
 Only the leader collects data hence is the only one that can actually serve client checks.
 - HAProxy in front of `freno` nodes.
   - HAProxy only directs traffic to the _leader_. `freno` has specialized `/leader-check`.